gomo/dynamic_scaffold/README.md

 ### Scoping

-You can scoping by url param.
+You can scoping for target items by url param.

-For example, you create a scaffold for a user table with a roll column on a separate page for each role.
+For example, you create the Scaffold of users for each role.
 ```rb
 create_table :users do |t|
   t.string :email, null: false